java-a/lab7/CodeReview.md

         System.out.print("Next move: ");
     }

+    /**
+     * Use a nested iteration to deep copy a 2D array, i.e. the board.
+     */
     private static char[][] copyBoard(char[][] array) {
         char[][] newArray = new char[3][3];
         for (int i = 0; i < 3; i++) {